Leeds ‘recycled heat’ project could spark a revolution in cheap and efficient energy

 Leeds can spark an energy revolution, leading the drive for cities to “decarbonize” and becoming a champion for cheap and efficient home heating.

-That was the view in Burmantofts earlier today (Thursday), where a £35m District Heating Network (DHN) - which will power almost 2,000 council homes with hot water produced at the Cross Green incinerator (known as the RERF) - was officially launched.
+That was the view in Burmantofts yesterday (March 22), where a £35m District Heating Network (DHN) - which will power almost 2,000 council homes with hot water produced at the Cross Green incinerator (known as the RERF) - was officially launched.

 The network will cover 31 tower blocks, with 24 of them being converted from electric heating systems to the new “wet heating” method.